PumasAI/QuartoNotebookRunner.jl/README.md

 [![CI](https://github.com/PumasAI/QuartoNotebookRunner.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/PumasAI/QuartoNotebookRunner.jl/actions/workflows/CI.yml)
 [![codecov](https://codecov.io/gh/PumasAI/QuartoNotebookRunner.jl/graph/badge.svg?token=84nO9FG9oc)](https://codecov.io/gh/PumasAI/QuartoNotebookRunner.jl)

+> [!NOTE]
+>
+> This Julia package provides a code evaluation engine that Quarto
+> can use.
+Please run the `quarto` CLI tool rather than this package
+> directly unless you would like to help with the development of this engine.
+>
+> Starting from the **pre-release** [`v1.5.29`](https://github.com/quarto-dev/quarto-cli/releases/tag/v1.5.29)
+> this engine is available out-of-the-box with `quarto` when you set `engine: julia` in
+> your Quarto notebook files.
+You don't need to follow the developer instructions
+> below.

+## Developer Documentation

-Run [Quarto](https://quarto.org) notebooks containing Julia code and save the results to Jupyter notebooks.
+This Julia package can run [Quarto](https://quarto.org) notebooks containing Julia code and save the results to Jupyter notebooks.
+These intermediate `.ipynb` files can then be passed to `quarto render` for final rendering to a multitude of different output formats.

-## Installation
+### Installation

 Install this package into an isolated named environment rather than your global environment so that it does not interact with any other packages.